Unboxing LLMs > loading...

 from sklearn.metrics import roc_curve, auc

-# y_prob = model.predict_proba(X_test)[:, 1] # For actual implementation
+# In a real scenario: y_prob = model.predict_proba(X_test)[:, 1]

-# For our example, we'll simulate probabilities
+# Using our binary example, let's simulate some probabilities

-y_prob = np.array([0.9, 0.3, 0.2, 0.1, 0.8, 0.7, 0.9, 0.4, 0.2, 0.6])
+y_prob = np.array([0.9, 0.3, 0.2, 0.1, 0.8, 0.7, 0.9, 0.4, 0.2, 0.6]) # Example probabilities

-# Calculate ROC curve and AUC
+# Calculate ROC curve points and AUC

 fpr, tpr, thresholds = roc_curve(y_true, y_prob)